lukovicaleksa/semantic-search-mongodb-fastapi/README.md

 python main.py
 ```

+**Notes:**
-**Note: At application startup the Database will be populated using TMDB 5000 Movies Dataset from [data_source](data_source) folder,
+- **At application startup the Database will be populated using TMDB 5000 Movies Dataset from [data_source](data_source) folder,
 so this may take some time (up to 1 minute on my machine using CPU).
-After Database is initialized, this step is skipped at application startup/reload**
+After Database is initialized, this step is skipped at application startup/reload.**

+- **During the initial run of the application, the [all-miniLM-L6-v2](https://huggingface.co/sentence-transformers/all-MiniLM-L6-v2)
+model needs to be downloaded from the Hugging Face Hub, which also takes some time.
+For subsequent executions, the model will be loaded from cache.**